Skip Navigation

 R – Respect A key concept for people who want to make a difference, it is not about what you think would be good for others.
 Listen to their needs, respect their boundaries and find solutions together.

 S – Service There are many service clubs in The Hague, they raise funds to support small non-profits.
-They are a great place to network and make a genuine difference.
+They are a great place to network professionally and they make a genuine difference in the community.

 U – Unity Volunteers come together to run events and programmes.
 All goes smoothly when there is a clear vision and task distribution.
 Grow by being part of something bigger than yourself.